Fundamental Theory of Torsion Gravity: Particles and cosmology

 After having extensively wandered in the microscopic domain of particle physics, we move to see what type of effect torsion might have for a macroscopic application of a yet unseen particle, dark matter, and we have seen that in the case of effective approximation, the spinor source in the gravitational field equations becomes of the form

-showing that if the spin density square happens to be positive, the contribution to the energy would change the gravitational field as to allow for a constant behaviour of the rotation curves of galaxies; we have discussed that this behaviour comes from having a matter density scaling according to $r^{-2}$ for large distances; such a behaviour, usually, is granted by the Navarro-Frenk-White profile or, here, is due to the presence of torsion, suggesting that the NFW profile is just the manifestation of torsional interactions, and ultimately that dark matter may be described in terms of the axial-vector simplified model, sorting out one privileged type among all possible simplified models now in fashion in particle physics.
+showing that if the spin density square happens to be negative, the contribution to the energy would change the gravitational field as to allow for a constant behaviour of the rotation curves of galaxies.
+We have discussed that this behaviour comes from having a matter density scaling according to $r^{-2}$ for large distances.
+Such behaviour, usually, is granted by the Navarro-Frenk-White profile or, here, is due to the presence of torsion, suggesting that the NFW profile is just the manifestation of torsional interactions, and ultimately that dark matter may be described in terms of the axial-vector simplified model, sorting out one privileged type among all possible simplified models now in fashion in particle physics.
 Then we proceeded to include into the picture also the scalar fields, getting

-showing that in general the torsion, beside its coupling to the spinor, may also couple to the scalar, with the scalar behaving as a sort of correction to the mass of torsion and a kind of re-normalization factor in the torsion-spinor effective interactions; we discussed how within a homogeneous isotropic universe, the torsion field equations grant the condition $M^{2}\!=\!\Xi\phi^{2}$ so that, if $\Xi$ were positive, then the scalar field would acquire a constant value, slow-roll will take place and inflation can engage.
-And eventually, we have discussed that after inflation has ended, torsional contributions to the scalar sector are such that for single particles we have $W^{\alpha}W_{\alpha}\!<\!0$ as it is clear in the effective approximation, inducing dynamical symmetry breaking.
+showing that in general the torsion, beside its coupling to the spinor, may also couple to the scalar, with the scalar behaving as a sort of correction to the mass of torsion and a kind of re-normalization factor in the torsion-spinor effective interactions.
+We discussed how within a homogeneous isotropic universe, the torsion field equations grant the condition $M^{2}\!=\!\Xi^{2} \phi^{2}$ which consequently tells that the scalar field would acquire a constant value, slow-roll will take place and inflation could engage.
+After inflation has ended, torsion contributions to the scalar sector may induce a dynamical symmetry breaking.
+This may solve the cosmological constant problem in a new manner.

-This symmetry breaking, being dynamical, may solve the standard model part of the cosmological constant problem; the quantum field theoretical part of the cosmological constant problem may well be a false problem, as we reported above, and as discussed in literature \cite{s}.

-So for summarizing, we have seen that the torsion field has several potentially interesting effects superposing to the standard models: it might give rise to a dynamical mechanism of oscillations for neutrinos, and although no other effects would be relevant for leptons, it may still have effects for quarks with a possible explanation of the recently emerged ``proton radius problem'', it may be the fundamental physics behind the NFW profile and as such selecting the axial-vector simplified model as a privileged description of dark matter, it may grant slow-roll and inflation, it may provide the conditions to have a dynamical form of symmetry breaking that would help solve the cosmological constant problem.
-Presumably, it would be surprising if torsion could do all of those things and we would be the first to be astonished if it actually did, but admittedly there is also no real argument against this.